 Drug discovery (starts at 1:08:28) Nesheva, Girault-Sotias, Burger, Foster.

 Metabolism, Microbiome (starts at 1:20:41) Rabe

 Neurobiology, Sensory biology (starts at 1:23:41) Argerich, De March, Teboul, Gomez-Acero, Sarasola, Valle-Leon, Pedard, Rafael-Guimaraes, Dam, Martynova

 Computational approaches (starts at 1:58:07) Kooistra, Medel-Lacruz, Radam, Ding, Berchiche.

 Scope of the 2020 Workshop: ‘bioinformatics and biomathematical approaches to integrate the GPCR signal’.
 Computational and mathematical approaches are nowadays compulsory in order to decipher the complexity of GPCR signalling networks.
 The workshop will focus on recent modelling and computational approaches and how they can be used to tackle GPCR complexity.

-Virtual workshop on November 5th, 2020 from 1.30-5.30 pm.
-To register please fill the form at the bottom
+Virtual workshop on November 5th, 2020, from 1.30-5.30 pm.

-Participants: max 20 GDR ECI + 20 ERNEST/IRN ECI
+Participants: max 20 GDR ECI + 20 ERNEST/IRN ECI Registrations are closed

 Chair-women: Erika Cecon and Lucie Pellissier